 Data on all-cause mortality and population size, disaggregated by gender, age in single years and year, were extracted from the Human Mortality Database (HMD).
 Mortality rates were calculated by dividing death counts by population exposure (adjusted population counts).
 All data management and analyses were performed using the R statistical programming environment.

 In the first stage of the analysis, mortality rates by age and year were explored visually using level plots in which each column is a different year, each row a different age, and each cell is a mortality rate or log mortality rate for a specific combination of year and age in single years.
 This arrangement is known as a Lexis surface.
-A qualitative colour scheme, ‘Paired’ from the RColorBrewer package, was used to colour cells in the level plots such that different ‘bands’ of mortality rates or log mortality rates can be identified by cross-referencing the colour of cells with colour key legends to the right of each plot.
-The R packages Lattice and latticeExtra were used to produce the visualisations.

-In the second stage of the analysis, level plots for males aged between 15 and 45 years inclusive were produced, again using the same ‘Paired’ colour scheme but with a narrower scale of values, meaning cells are coloured differently.
+In the second stage of the analysis, level plots for males aged between 15 and 45 years inclusive were produced.
 This gender and age range was focused on as a mortality pattern that appears attributable to the conflict post 1972 appears very clearly for this group, whereas in females and males at other ages no similar pattern is apparent.

-In the third stage of the analysis, a model was developed which aims to reproduce the main features of the level plot of mortality values over this Lexis surface for this gender and age group, and in which the conflict-attributable pattern of excess deaths is modelled as a separate variable.
-The final model specification was developed by comparing the penalised model fit of different model specifications using AIC and BIC, as well as the root mean square (RMS) error, and by visually exploring both the Lexis surfaces of predicted values, and of residuals (differences between predicted and actual values) in order to assess whether the model appears to capture the most salient features of the Lexis surface of the data itself.
+In the third stage of the analysis, a model was developed which aims to reproduce the main features of the level plot of mortality values over this Lexis surface, in which conflict-attributable pattern of excess deaths is modelled as a separate variable.
+The final model specification was developed by comparing the penalised model fit of different model specifications using AIC and BIC, as well as the root mean square (RMS) error, and by visually exploring both the Lexis surfaces of predicted values, and of residuals (differences between predicted and actual values) to assess whether the model appears to capture the most salient features of the Lexis surface of the data itself.
 The model specification is as follows:

 lit= β0, iP+ β1, iPt(P)+β2,iTt